Extradition processes and agreements between the UK and other countries, role of the Secretary of State, High Court and

 Where a request for provisional arrest is accepted, the person will usually be arrested in the requested state before extradition papers are formally submitted.
 When someone is provisionally arrested there is a deadline within which the papers must be submitted.
 This deadline is set out in the treaty or other arrangements governing extradition arrangements with that state.
-ICU liaises with the relevant prosecuting authority to make sure the papers are delivered in enough time for ICU to dispatch them.
+The UKCA liaises with the relevant prosecuting authority to make sure the papers are delivered in enough time for the UKCA to dispatch them.

 Bringing a requested person back to the UK

-Once a requested person is available for surrender, ICU will be notified by the British Embassy or High Commission, or the police will be notified by Interpol.
+Once a requested person is available for surrender, the UKCA will be notified by the British Embassy or High Commission, or the police will be notified by Interpol.

 The police (usually from the force where the original arrest warrant was issued) then collect and escort the requested person back to the UK.
-ICU will forward the officers’ travel arrangements to the relevant British Embassy or High Commission and can provide a letter of introduction for officers, which will allow them to bring the requested person back.
+The UKCA will forward the officers’ travel arrangements to the relevant British Embassy or High Commission and can provide a letter of introduction for officers, which will allow them to bring the requested person back.